philbooth/bfj/README.md

 ### bfj.stringify (data, options)

-`stringify` asynchronously serialises data to a JSON string, returning a promise that is resolved when serialisation is complete.
+`stringify` returns a promise and asynchronously serialises a data structure to a JSON string.
+The promise is resolved
+to the JSON string
+when serialisation is complete.

 #### Example